Last Updated on 15th September 2020 by peppe8o

-Internet world is plenty of free messaging services.
+The Internet world is plenty of free messaging services.
 Apps like Whatsapp and Viber are part of our daily life and are the most common communication way with relatives and friends.
 But security awareness is increasing the wish to chat in a really private way.
-Furthermore, messaging apps increase space used in our devices, so an alternative chat channel could be useful to share media, info and contacts with our friends.
+Furthermore, messaging apps increase the space used on our devices, so an alternative chat channel could be useful to share media, info and contacts with your friends.

-Today we are going to see how to install a private chat and messaging server with a Raspberry Pi and Rocket.chat
+In the next paragraphs we are going to what steps are required to install a private chat and messaging server with an RPi and Rocket.chat

 What Is Rocket.Chat

 Rocket.chat is an Open Source solution able to provide an enhanced chat service.
-It includes collaboration tools like media sharing, screen sharing and video/audio calls support.
+It includes collaboration tools like media sharing, screen sharing and video/audio call support.

 It can be used both via browser or from apps available in all the main app stores (Google Play, App Store, etc).

-Beside the community version, it offers also an Enterprise and a Professional versions (including support and additional features).
+Besides the community version, it offers also Enterprise and Professional versions (including support and additional features).

 What We Need

-I also suggest a performing SD card, because Rocket.Chat can give a lot of work to our Raspberry Pi.
-As discussed in other articles, performing SD card strongly improves Raspbian OS performances.
+I also suggest a performing SD card, because of Rocket.Chat can give a lot of work to our Raspberry Pi.
+As discussed in other articles, performing SD card strongly improves Raspberry PI OS performances.

-We’ll use a lite version of Raspbian with preconfigured WiFi access and SSH service, so there will no need of keyboards / HDMI cables.
+We’ll use a lite version of Raspberry PI OS with preconfigured WiFi access and SSH service, so there will be no need for keyboards / HDMI cables.

 We’ll simplify Rocket.Chat installation by using Snap.
-Login via SSH and type from terminaly:
+Login via SSH and type from terminal:

 sudo snap install rocketchat-server

-Compile required forms and everything should go fine.
-After 4 simple setup windows you should reach Rocket.Chat home page:
+Compile the required forms and everything should go fine.
+After 4 simple setup windows, you should reach Rocket.Chat home page: